v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-8-conclusion.md

 Hopefully you've gone through all the steps and now have a basic pipeline that's working.
 If so, congratulations!

+## Clean up
+If you used the Azure Game Development VMs in the pipeline, you might want to stop and deallocate them when not in use - the NV-class VMs can be costly.

+---

-The rest of the journey begins here- this is **not** a production-grade pipeline yet, of course!
+## The journey begins here

+Of course, this is **not** a production-grade pipeline yet!
 Build on this pipeline and make it really work for your studio's situation.

 Here are just a few other areas to explore with the pipeline you've just built.